 Andru’s work epitomized Spider-Man in the 1970s, and his attention to detail on things like the New York skyline and backgrounds made him a real artist’s artist among creators at the time.
 Whereas John Romita Sr.’s skill came in his past as a romance artist, Andru was a versatile illustrator and able to bring in horror, western and straight-up superhero flavor to the character allowing the writers he worked with to do more diverse stories.

 But Ramos couldn’t keep away from Spider-Man, and his return to the Big Two in 2001 became official when he was asked to become the cover artist for the series Peter Parker: Spider-Man.
 After 13 covers, was pulled in on a full-time basis when he and Paul Jenkins brought back the Goblin in the “A Death In The Family” arc.
 After that, he and Jenkins were given their own series in 2003 with Spectacular Spider-Man and giving Ramos his first chance at Venom, whom he’d become very well-known for.
 After 13 issues on that title, Ramos took a break from wall-crawling and did stints on various X-Men and Avengers titles, but was once again drafted into Spidey duty joining the “Brand New Day” team with Amazing Spider-Man #648.
-For the past three years Ramos has been living and breathing Spider-Man, doing Spider-Man non-stop for the past few years.
+For three years, Ramos lived and breathed Spider-Man, working non-stop alongside writer Dan Slott who remains on the series.

 Although some might denounce Ramos’ work for it’s more dynamic and cartoonish style, it fits the personality and the antics of the Spider-Man concept and gives the character a kinetic energy that is sorely needed.